richardangell/adiscriminator/README.md

 # adiscriminator

-Trying to get logistic regression to not discriminate over certain variables
+Experiments in trying to get logistic regression to not discriminate over certain variables

 ----